bobby-ta/marker-picker-upper/README.md

 ### Steps
 1. Setup
    a.
 Set grid dimensions
    b.
-Generate array of markers (as Coordinate structs)
+Generate dynamic array of markers (as Coordinate structs)
    c.
-Generate arena array with character elements
+Generate dynamic arena array with character elements
       1. ```'w'``` for wall<br>
       2. ```'o'``` for obstacle<br>
       3. ```'m'``` for marker<br>